What Is Immunotherapy for Mesothelioma?

 Monoclonal Antibodies

 Monoclonal antibodies work by targeting a particular site inside of a cancer cell, such as a protein or enzyme.
-Sometimes antigens on the surface of a cancer cell are also targeted.
+Sometimes antigens on the surface of a mesothelioma cell are also targeted.

 Other Types of Immunotherapy for Mesothelioma

-There are several other types of immunotherapy for mesothelioma being tested for effectiveness.
+There are several other types of mesothelioma immunotherapies being tested for effectiveness.

 Other immunotherapies being studied include:

 - Bacillus Calmette-Guerin: A germ that infects human tissue and activates the immune system.
 This is usually a liquid treatment for bladder cancer.
-This is one of the oldest immunology treatments for cancer.
+This is one of the oldest cancer immunotherapies.

-- Imiquimod: A drug for skin cancer, usually a cream that promotes a local immune system response where applied.
+- Imiquimod: A drug typically used for skin cancer.
+This is usually a cream that promotes a local immune system response where applied.

 Mesothelioma Immunotherapy in Multimodal Therapy

-Multimodal therapy is a very common method to treat mesothelioma patients.
-Mesothelioma specialists will often use mesothelioma immunotherapy alongside other treatments like chemotherapy, virotherapy, and surgery.
+Mesothelioma multimodal therapy is when multiple treatments are combined to help fight this cancer.
+Mesothelioma specialists will often use immunotherapy alongside other treatments like chemotherapy, virotherapy, and surgery.

 Learn more about immunotherapy multimodal treatment combinations below.